 - Free speech violation: The defendant was speaking his or her mind freely, without intent, and that speech is protected.
 In some cases, we can argue this position, though is often problematic.

-If you have been criminally charged for traveling to meet a minor in central Florida, you are in for a fight.
-At our firm, each of our attorneys has more than 10 years of criminal law experience, including extensive trial experience.
-We have worked as former prosecutors, and know how to prepare and craft a case for a jury.
+If you have been criminally charged for traveling to meet a minor in Central Florida, you are in for a fight.
+At our firm, each of our attorneys has more than 10 years of criminal law experience, we have worked as former prosecutors, and know how to prepare and craft a case for a jury.
 Put our experience to work for you.